gregberns/MonitoringAndAlertingEssentials/Talk.md

 Will discuss   Logging, Metrics, Monitoring, and Alerting

 * Why you should care
-* Understand these concepts better
+* Help understand the fundamentals
-* Methodologies for each concept
+* Discuss options of each concept
-* Pros and cons within each methodology
+* Pros and cons of the options
 * Technologies that support these concepts

-???

-Methodologies - how to THINK / USE concepts

 ---